 Long before Olympic glory and the cheering of sold-out crowds, hockey was just a game that children from Windsor, Nova Scotia had adapted to play on Long Pond.

 Two hundred years later, hockey is more than Canada’s national winter sport – it’s our national passion.
 This February, you can help us in our continuing efforts to preserve the history of our incredible sport.

-Friday night – Begin by meeting and greeting other players and fans while taking in the grudge match between the Windsor Fire Department and the RCMP.
+Friday Night – The weekend begins with the grudge match between the Windsor Fire Department, the RCMP.

-Saturday Night – A fun yet relaxed banquet as hockey fans and heroes, players and spectators get together for a great meal, some incisive hot stove hockey talk and discussion of the history and games of the day.
-A sell out each year – this is a part of the event you don’t want to miss.
+Post Game Celebration Banquet – Be sure to book your seat and take in this fun yet relaxed banquet as hockey fans and heroes, players and spectators get together for a great meal, some incisive hot stove hockey talk.
+This is sell out each year and a part of the weekend’s events that you don’t want to miss!